 - F5 LTM is just the base module!
 Did you know F5 has the #1 Web Application Firewall?
 This is a perfect entry into getting serious about boning up on HTTP & API security – extending your skill set more into the security space.

 - The door is now open to NGINX!
-NGINX works in concert with F5 BIG-IP and is the #1 Ingress Controller for Kubernetes (K8)s – you know your butt needs to get up to speed on K8s 😉
+NGINX works in concert with F5 BIG-IP and is the #1 Ingress Controller for Kubernetes (K8)s – you know your butt needs to get up to speed on K8s 😉 F5 has also unified all the NGINX platforms into NGINX One – unifying mgmt planes across the nginx estates.

 - F5 Engineers are some of the most sought-after engineers – you’re not going to have any issues finding work once you progress your skill set.